garciaalvaro/melonpan-block-container/README.txt

 = How can I use the filter to create my own block? =

-The plugin comes with a filter to register your own block based on this one.
+The plugin comes with a filter to register your own block extending this one, to make use of the settings that come with it.

+**Notes**:
 You can choose from the available settings, listed below, and assign the block's InnerBlocks properties to customize it.
+You may also pass your own attributes, inside the "custom" attribute, this feature adds a class to the .mbc-container div.
+Check the How can I add a custom attribute? section for more info.
+Also note that the align attribute is handled by Gutenberg so even though you can deprecate the control, the class that the old block had assigned will remain.

+**Steps:**
 First you need to [enqueue your script in the editor](https://wordpress.org/gutenberg/handbook/designers-developers/developers/tutorials/javascript/loading-javascript/).

 Then, inside your script call the filter in the following way (make sure "Melonpan Block - Container" plugin is active):